Certification of Independent Audit

 Without qualifying our audit findings outlined above, we make the following recommendations with regard to the enhancement of the company’s sustainability management and sustainability reporting:

-- Secure the consistent international application of definitions for all CSR indicators and increased reporting of international information
+- Ensuring consistent international application of definitions for all CSR indicators and increased reporting of international disclosures

 pp Pia Schnück